01mf02/jq-lang-spec/icfp.typ

 second-class higher-order functions @jq-description.
 The semantics of the jq language are only informally specified, for example in the jq manual @jq-manual.
+/*
 However, the documentation frequently does not cover certain cases, and historically, the implementation often contradicted the documentation.
-/*
 For example, the documentation stated that the filter `limit(n; f)` "extracts up to `n` outputs from `f`".
 However, `limit(0; f)` extracts up to 1 outputs from `f`, and for negative values of `n`, `limit(n; f)` extracts all outputs of `f`.
 */
-The underlying issue is that there existed no formally specified semantics to rely on.
-Having such semantics allows to determine whether certain behaviour of a jq implementation is accidental or intended.
+This leaves a lot of space for interpretation and makes it difficult to find out whether certain behaviour of a jq implementation is accidental or intended.

 We have striven to create denotational semantics (@semantics) that closely resemble those of jq such that in most common use cases,